kevinAlbs/go-bootstrap/README.md

 For Go driver < 1.4.0: max of `S * (1 + M)`.
 - Note, there was a bug fix for maxPoolSize in 1.3.5: https://jira.mongodb.org/browse/GODRIVER-1613

+## Is it safe to call mongo.Client.Connect() after mongo.Client.Disconnect() ?
+No, you will get a `server is closed` error.
+See investigations/connect_after_disconnect.

+## Why aren't types like Client/Database/Collection interfaces?

+The main hesitation around exposing an interface is backwards compatibility.
+We haven't made the Client/Database/Collection types interfaces despite multiple user requests to do so.
+For struct types, the only breaking changes are removing existing functions or changing function signatures.
+We can add new functions whenever we want.
+For interfaces, though, even adding functions is a breaking change because we're technically breaking all external implementations by doing so.